 The page title tells search engines what the page is about.
 The description tells potential website visitors what the page is about.
-It’s important both are completed effectively.
-Simply Google your website to find out what the page title and description are currently set to.
+It’s important that both are completed effectively.
+Simply Google your website to find out what the page title and description currently say.

 17. A newsletter sign-up form

 Assuming you send one (and we strongly recommend you do) your homepage should include a simple sign-up form.
-Don’t forget the thank-you message displayed when someone signs up too.
+And, don’t forget to display a ‘thank you’ message when someone signs up.

 18. News and blog articles

-Displaying useful and relevant content on your homepage will show your visitor the type of work you do, add value to them, while positioning you as an expert.
+Displaying useful and relevant content on your homepage shows your visitor the type of work you do and adds value.
+It also positions you as an expert.